 “Maybe she’s trying to imagine what I must have gone through to earn these scars”

 In both cases, somehow, I felt as if it was my duty to comfort these two women.
 In college I acted without regards to my own feelings.
-In the Hammam however, what I learned that day was to stop taking responsibility for someone else’s feelings.
-Through my journey of cancer diagnosis and dealing with the aftermath I’ve shed a lot of tears (enough tears) but most importantly my mental well being is more important than anyone pitying me.
+In the Hammam however, what I learned that day was to stop holding myself accountable for someone else’s feelings.
+Through my journey of cancer diagnosis and dealing with the aftermath I’ve shed a lot of tears (enough tears) but most importantly at that point I decided that my mental well being was more important than anyone pitying me.